Children and Youth Connections

 We invite all young people to join us to share our time and hearts together!

->

-> Welcome to our Religious Education Program.
+Welcome to our Religious Education Program.
 Here at the Fellowship, we are passionate about providing quality programming and educational experiences for all of our young people.
-We strive to support and enhance whole child development; to nurture the growth of our young people in areas that are not addressed in our public school systems.
-We seek to cultivate a sense of wonder and reverence for the gifts of life, to nurture a deeper understanding of those things that go beyond words and to foster a deep sense of sense of social responsibility.
-Our RE program encourages the use of critical thinking skills to help our young people create an understanding of their place in the world.
+We strive to support and enhance whole child development, cultivate a sense of wonder and reverence for the gifts of life, nurture a deeper understanding of those things that go beyond words and foster a deep sense of social responsibility.
+Our RE programs encourage the use of critical thinking skills to help our young people create an understanding of their place in the world.

->

-> With over 200 children involved in programming each year, we work hard to create a culture of connectedness and belonging.
+With over 200 children involved in programming each year, we work hard to create a culture of connectedness and belonging.
 We are a big church program with a small church “feel.”
 We continually endeavor to cultivate a sense of belonging and community; a community where people of all ages are recognized for their unique contributions and gifts to the larger whole.

 We believe that the educational experiences we provide at the Fellowship will enrich the lives of our young people; that the tools and skills that they acquire here will set a pattern of lifelong learning and spiritual growth.
 It is our desire that the lessons learned in our classrooms will not only cultivate individual growth but that the education provided here will ultimately contribute to the good of the larger world community.